tuttlebr/daedalus/README.md

 ### Load Balancer and Ingress

 Many K8s applications require the deployment of a Load Balancer and Ingress.
 To deploy one, or both, of these services, refer to the [Load Balancer and Ingress Guide](ingress.md).

-### Kubeflow

-Kubeflow is a popular way for multiple users to run ML workloads.
-It exposes a Jupyter Notebook interface where users can request access to GPUs via the browser GUI and allows a user to build automated AI pipelines.
-To deploy Kubeflow refer to the [DeepOps Kubeflow Guide](kubeflow.md).

-For more information on Kubeflow, please refer to the [official documentation](https://www.kubeflow.org/docs/about/kubeflow/).

 ### NVIDIA Network Operator